StackVista/stackstate-docs/setup/cli/cli-stac.md

     clients:
       default:
         api_key: "<STACKSTATE_RECEIVER_API_KEY>"
-        ## The name of the host that is passed to StackState when sending.
+        ## The name of the host that's passed to StackState when sending.
 Leave these values unchanged
         ## if you have no idea what to fill here.
         hostname: "hostname"
         internal_hostname: "internal_hostname"